Mosaic LLMs (Part 2): GPT-3 quality for <$500k

 It’s worth noting that the final quality of GPT-30B is still a projection, and though we have promising results from smaller runs, we are still training GPT-30B to completion and will have an update soon.
 But the Chinchilla work and recent results like AlexaLM-20B (which outperforms GPT3-175B and was also trained using these same recommendations) provide overwhelming evidence that better scaling laws dramatically reduce the cost of training GPT-3 quality models.
 As our training runs continue, stay tuned for a follow-up LLM blog where we will dig deep into training details, results and evaluation!

-In this blog post, we showed how fast, cheap, and easy it is to train custom LLMs with MosaicML Cloud.
+In this blog post, we showed how fast, cheap, and easy it is to train custom LLMs with the MosaicML platform.
 We also projected that a GPT-3 quality model could be trained with compute-optimal recipes for a final cost of less than $500k.
 If these results interest you, stay tuned for upcoming LLM blogs where we will describe improved training recipes by joining our Community Slack or following us on Twitter.
-If your organization wants to start training LLMs today, please schedule a call by emailing firstname.lastname@example.org!
+If your organization wants to start training LLMs today, sign up for a demo!

 What’s a Rich Text element?